Files, Storage, and Securing your Data

 Using Google G Suite Drive for Archival Storage

-In addition, campus also provides the ability to store large amounts of data on Google's G Suite drive.
+Campus provides the ability to store large amounts of data on Google's G Suite drive.
 Please see the Google drive service catalog entry for more information, including restrictions on what data can be stored there and how to set up your account if you have not done so already.

 The gdrive utility (use